Aquila-Network/AquilaDB-specs/README.md

 This repository contains Aquila Network (versioned) whitepapers.
 A new version is released when significant technical improvements are achieved at the protocol level.
 Please make sure to access the latest version.

-To access Aquila Network technical specifications, navigate to [Aquila-Network/specs](https://github.com/Aquila-Network/specs).
+To access Aquila Network technical specifications, navigate to [Aquila-Network/specs](https://github.com/Aquila-Network/specs) repository.

 # White paper